 On some occasions the victim in an automobile accident is contacted by the prosecutor before the prosecutor offers a plea deal to the criminal defendant.
 If you are injured by a distracted driver who was texting while driving you must let the prosecutor know this, and ask that the driver not be offered a reduced plea.

-- Can I get the cell phone records of the driver?
+- Can I obtain the cell phone records of the driver?

 Cellular phone records can be extremely helpful following a car accident involving distracted driving or texting and driving.